georgejkaye/georgejkaye.github.io/pages/lambda-visualiser/lambda-visualiser.md

 ---
 layout: page
-title: Final Year Project
+title: The λ-term gallery
 permalink: /lambda-visualiser
 tagline: A visualiser for λ-terms as rooted maps
 type: project
 ---

 My MSci final year project: a set of tools to help investigation of terms from various fragments of the λ-calculus.
 The core function of the tools is to represent these λ-terms as *maps*.

-Background information can be found in the [Project Report](/pages/lambda-visualiser/docs/2019-04-08-final-report.pdf).
+These tools are currently being revamped in the chilly lockdown evenings - stay tuned!

+## Documents

+* [Dissertation](/pages/papers/2019-04-08-masters.pdf) This is my dissertation for my Masters degree.
-These tools were presented at [CLA 2019](http://cla.tcs.uj.edu.pl/)!
-You can download the slides [here](/pages/lambda-visualiser/docs/CLA'2019 - A visualiser for linear lambda-terms as rooted 3-valent maps.pdf).
+* [CLA 2019 talk](/pages/talks/2019-07-01-cla.pdf) These tools were presented at [CLA 2019](http://cla.tcs.uj.edu.pl/history/2019/)!

 ## Tools